-136. Performances at a Roof Garden or Cabaret
+137. Performances at a Roof Garden or Cabaret

 Description: The admission charge to a roof garden, cabaret, or similar place to attend a dramatic or musical arts performance is exempt from tax when separate from other charges such as charges for food or drink.

-Estimate: 2005: Not Applicable - 2008: \$2.0 million

-Data Source: New York State Division of the Budget
+Estimate: 2006: Minimal - 2009: \$2.0 million Data Source: New York State Division of the Budget

-137. Sales Tax Vendor Credit Citation: Section 1137(f)
+138. Sales Tax Vendor Credit

-Effective Date: September 1, 1994; September 1, 2006 for increased rates
+Effective Date: September 1, 1994; September 1, 2006 for increased rates.